opacuspileus-sketch/M5A4_108696/README.md

 Submitted by 108696

-## „Introduction to Pandas DataFrames – Replicating an article in Markdown
+## „Introduction to Pandas DataFrames – Replicating an article in Markdown"

 - The Notebook used is `Pandas.ipynb`
     It was created using jupyter and it is the basis for the task